 - What about taxes?

-This arbitrary number gets even more complicated when a significant percentage of your net worth is made up of stock options or other employer equity.
+This arbitrary number gets even more complicated when a significant percentage of your net worth is made up of employee stock options or other employer equity.
 As we touched on, options can be a way to grow the wealth you need to fund a retirement plan.
 Still, you need to be careful and manage your risk of overexposure.

 To do that, you need to understand your retirement timeline.